 Caitlin Whyte (she/her) is a current audio producer, former news reporter, and millennial making podcasts.

-But if you couldn't tell, Caitlin likes to be mobile and moving, having lived in her hometown of Rochester, New York, the Adirondacks, New York City, Alaska, Maine, Vermont, and now Buffalo, New York (Go Bills) within the last decade.
+If you couldn't tell, Caitlin likes to be mobile and moving, having lived in Rochester, the Adirondacks, New York City, Alaska, Maine, Vermont, and now Buffalo, New York (Go Bills) all within the last decade.

 When not recording from her spare closet turned vocal booth, Caitlin is most likely doing one of the following: embroidering, doing Yoga with Adriene videos, being the oldest person in a mosh pit (pre-pandemic), listening to podcasts hosted by drag queens, or trying to master rollerskating tricks from TikTok.